 “Oh my God, really?”
 I squeal, enthralled by this creature mimicking my motions.

 “Dance.
-She will dance with you,” Max says.
+She’ll dance with you,” Max says.
 Might as well.
-I begin to do a few moves in the water and, once again, Lilo mimics my moves as much as she could to not have arms and legs.
+I begin to do a few moves in the water and, once again, Lilo mimics my moves as much as she can to not have arms and legs.

 “That was fantastic!”
 I yell as he emerges from the water and swims over to me.

 “I love it, it was wonderful!”